m-bender1/woodspun/README.md

 # woodspun
-WoodSpun.ca catalogue — Handmade in Port Stanley, Ontario
+WoodSpun.ca catalogue for Spirit of Christmas 2020.

 Built By Matt Bender